manuel-schoebel/less-bootstrap-3/README.md

 ###Use Without Stylesheet Boiler
-If you want to use this package for bootstrap less you have to some additional, simple steps:
+If you want to use this package for bootstrap less you have to do some additional, simple steps:

 **1. Add the less compiler**